I wanted to write a post about my Great-Grandfather, Lewis Milton.

 Lewis (again in whites) in Edea.
 The second picture is (Granny told me) of the German administrative buildings in Edea – with the German staff outside – wearing pith helmets.

 The left picture (above) shows Lewis (annotated) in whites with everyone else, at some kind of party/afternoon tea.
 The Father of the Catholic Missions in Edea is also annotated.
-The right hand picture shows Lewis with his dogs – Granny told me that he and his fellow R. & W. King representative kept dogs – and this shows a dog and presumably its puppies.
+The right hand picture shows Lewis with his dogs – Granny told me that he and his fellow R. & W. King representative kept dogs – and this shows a dog and presumably her puppies.

 The left hand picture (above) shows Lewis (annotated) standing in whites, surrounded by Europeans on horses.
 The right hand picture (according to Granny) was of Lewis and the staff and servants at his trading mission.
 The other seated European was apparently his co-representative of R. & W. King Ltd, and close friend.